francheco/francheco/README.md

 ## - About me 👨🏽‍💻

- 👋 Franklin Pacheco
+- 👋 Franklin Pacheco
- 💻 Engineering Manager
+- 💻 Engineering Manager
- ✉️  francheco88@gmail.com
+- ✉️ francheco88@gmail.com

-a<!--
+##<!--
 **francheco/francheco** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: